The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 basing it on hostid is not nearly unique enough especially in a xen environment with duplicated machines and multiple instances of IPs and MACs.
 I’d suggest something like serial number from BIOS (works for dell, hp, ibm, etc – significant portion of all x86 machines) modified by the system time when facter was initially installed.

-#3 Updated by Greg Maples over 3 years ago
+#3 Updated by Greg Maples almost 4 years ago

 A variation of bios based serial number is available in all sun/solaris machines, all linux based dell, hp, aix/ibm, etc. It’s available on the mac, etc. I would think that covering 90% of your target user base with something virtually guaranteed to be unique, and using some other sequence for the 10% would be a fast and very useful approach.